Baptism Preparation FAQ

 At least one Catholic godparent is required.
 A non-Catholic person who was baptized in another Christian tradition may be invited to serve as a “Christian Witness.”
 This person will participate in the celebration and will stand alongside the Catholic godparent during the baptismal ceremony.
 If one Catholic Godparent and one Christian witness are chosen, one will be male and one will be female, per the Code of canon Law for the Catholic Church.
 Please contact Tim Hetzel if you have further questions about Christian Witnesses.

 Are all baptisms celebrated during the Sunday liturgies?

-During the Coronavirus pandemic we are not having baptisms during Sunday liturgies.
+During the Coronavirus pandemic we are having baptisms at Mass once a month during a Sunday or Saturday liturgy.
 We are celebrating the sacrament of baptism at a Communal Baptism Liturgy once a month on a designated Sunday afternoon.
-All COVID safety protocols are followed: A maximum of 200 people in the church, social distancing, mandated masks, and hand sanitizing.
+COVID safety protocols: mandated masks for everyone age 4 and above regardless of vaccination status and hand sanitizing.

 Do not send invitations to family or friends until you have received a confirmation notice for your child’s baptism date.